onlabsorg/swan-js/docs/modules/time.md

 It returns the current UTC time-zone offset in hours.
 For example in UTC+1 it will return +1.

-Time.to_date: Numb t -> Namespace d
+time.to_date: Numb t -> Namespace d
 ------------------------------------------------------------------------
 Given an epoch time expressed in seconds, it returns a `date` Namespace containg the following local date information: